kroyxt/elp-documentation/docs/proposals/official/NumberWords.md

 The Encapsulated Language uses the following numeric prefixes.

-The numeric prefixes are used as an extension to the base number word system to represent the magnitude of a value.
-They form number words similar to “million” and “billion” in English, but allow a greater level of precision that scientific notation is normally capable of expressing.
-They aren't built using values from the [Numeral-Phoneme Mapping](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system.
+The numeric prefixes use a Base-12 positional system and act as an extension to the base number word system to represent the magnitude of a value.
+They form number words similar to “million” and “billion” in English, but allow a greater level of precision than scientific notation is normally capable of expressing.
+The numeric prefixes aren't built using values from the [Numeral-Phoneme Mapping](https://kroyxlab.github.io/elp-documentation/proposals/official/PhonologicalValues.html) system.
+The numeric prefixes can be stacked.

 | Numeric Prefix | Value   |
 | -------------- | ------- |